cncf/tag-security/policy/overview-policy-build-time-dependency-vulns.md

 reporting party, and acknowledgement of their contribution following the public disclosure.

+More in-depth information can be found in [the guide for coordinated vulnerability disclosure for open source software](https://github.com/ossf/oss-vulnerability-guide) created by the OpenSSF.

 ### Disclosing vulnerabilities in your library

 Disclosure of vulnerabilities should generally be done in a standardized fashion to allow downstream users to identify issues automatically regardless of how far the library is on the dependency chain.
+The [OpenSSF guide](policy/overview-policy-build-time-dependency-vulns.md) mentioned previously also provides a thorough discussion of disclosure policies.

 This is one of the few cases in which an industry-wide solution exists: issuing a [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/) report,